Dave-R-GH/arma3-tools-linux-launchers/README.md

 # Arma 3 Tools launchers for Linux

-This package configures the Windows-only Arma 3 Tools suite for Linux through Steam Proton and installs desktop/application-menu launchers for:
+This package contains an ability for users to use certain features from Arma 3 Tools on Linux, specifically:

 - Object Builder
 - Addon Builder
 - TexView2

-It was developed and tested on Linux Mint with native Steam and Proton Experimental.
+It has been developed, tested, and utilised on Linux Mint 22.3, utilising the Steam Proton Experimental suite.

 ## Prerequisites